Updated: July 21, 2025

-There’s nothing better than biting into a fresh peach, juice dripping down you chin, a burst of sweetness waking up your taste buds.
-Or eating berries by the handful at a summer picnic, or a crisp fresh salad.
-Can you tell how much I love produce?
+There’s nothing better than biting into a fresh peach, juice dripping down your chin, a burst of sweetness waking up your taste buds.
+Or eating berries by the handful at a summer picnic, or filling your plate with a crisp fresh salad.
+Can you tell how much I love fresh produce, especially this time of year?
+Summer brings so many delicious choices that healthy eating is easy!

-There are so many chemicals used in modern agriculture that I can’t detail them all in one article.
-And some don’t show up on produce – or they simply aren’t tested for.
+There are too many chemicals used in modern agriculture to detail them all in one article.
+And some of these don’t show up on produce – or they simply aren’t tested for.
 There’s so much research that still needs to be done, but research takes time.

-In the meantime, I can tell you about some of the most common that we do have information on.
+I can tell you about some of the most common chemicals that we do have information on.
 Let’s start with organophosphates.

 This is the group of insecticides most commonly used, on a wide range of produce including apples, nectarines, peaches and so much more.
 They are used so often because they are very effective at keeping insects away from crops.
 But what are they doing to humans?